 Technology moves quickly.
-It was just over five years ago that mobile technology changed how we thing about using technology in our every day lives.
-These days, things like wearables, the ease of high quality audio and video, marketing automation and conversion optimization give business owners and entrepreneurs abilities to grow, scale, and automate their business like never before.
+It was just over five years ago that mobile technology changed how we think about using technology in our everyday lives.
+These days, things like wearables, the ease of high-quality audio and video, marketing automation, and conversion optimization give business owners and entrepreneurs abilities to grow, scale and automate their business like never before.

 Is The Web Working For Your Business, or Just Taking Up Space?

 At some point, someone probably told you your company needed a website.
 They were probably right.
 The same people probably told you needed a Facebook page, a Twitter feed, a YouTube channel, and a newsletter.
 They were less right, but their heart is in the right place.
 Owning a saw doesn’t make you a carpenter any more than having a twitter feed will bring you any new business.
 These tools can be powerful in the right circumstances if you know how to put them to use.

 Let’s Do The Work That Needs to Be Done

 It is my mission to help companies use technology in the most effective, goal-driven manner for their business.
 I don’t want just to build you a website.
 I want to build you a tool with analytics that helps capture leads and drives business to you.

 I don’t want to put a single field on your site that says ‘newsletter’, and then send out three email blasts a year that no one will read.
 I want to send targeted emails to your prospects and customers based on timing and behavior that help you build relationships.